predis/predis/FAQ.md

 features, this can be a great asset that allows you to add new and still missing features or commands, or change the behaviour of the library without the need to break your dependencies in production code (well, at least to some degree).

-### How about performances? ###

-Please refer to the dedicated __FAQ.PERFORMANCES__ file.

-### Why PHP 5.3? ###

-Seriously, are you still using PHP 5.2 to build new applications?
-I assume that if you are throwing Redis in the mix, then you are probably coding something new after all.
-PHP 5.3 is faster, less memory hungry and has a few nice features such as namespaces and closures (kind of).
-More importantly, PHP 5.2 is not even officially supported anymore (aside from security patches).
-PHP 5.3 is not the future of PHP, but its current present.
-Furthermore, most of the existing frameworks out there are also making the switch with their respective new major versions.
-If you still insist on using PHP 5.2, you can get any recent backported release of Predis 0.6.x, or just use a different library.

-### Why so many files for just one library? ###

-Before v0.7, Predis used the one-big-file approach to distribute the library.
-As much as you prefer having just one file for everything, this kind of solution is actually not that good.
-Predis now complies with the [PSR-0](http://groups.google.com/group/php-standards/web/psr-0-final-proposal) standard to play nice with the major recent frameworks and libraries, so it needs an autoloader function to be defined.
-If you still want to have just one file grouping all the classes for whatever reason, then the __bin/create-single-file.php__ script in the repository can generate it for you.
-There is also the __bin/create-phar.php__ script that generates a single [Phar archive](http://www.php.net/manual/en/intro.phar.php) of the whole library.

 ### Does Predis support UNIX domain sockets and persistent connections? ###